 The Company does not publish minutes of general meetings or shareholders on its corporate website as contemplated by Provision 11.5 of the 2018 Code.
 There are potential adverse implications for the Company if the minutes of general meetings are published to the public at large (outside the confines of a shareholders' meeting) including disclosure of sensitive information to the Group's competitors.
 Further, shareholders, including those who did not attend the relevant general meeting, have a right to be furnished copies of minutes of general meeting pursuant to Section 189 of the Singapore Companies Act.
 Accordingly, the Company is of the view that its position is consistent with the intent of Principle 11 of the 2018 Code as shareholders are treated fairly and equitably by the Company.
+However, the Company had published minutes of annual general meeting which were held virtually in 2020, 2021 and 2022 pursuant to COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.

 The Company does not have a formal dividend policy as contemplated by Provision 11.6 of the 2018 Code.
 The Board may from time to time consider paying dividends in a manner that is in line with the Group's financial performance, taking into consideration the Group's earnings, capital requirements and overall financial position.
 Any dividends declared are clearly communicated to shareholders in public announcements and through announcements via SGXNET when the Company discloses its financial results.
-Subject to the approval of shareholders at the forthcoming annual general meeting, the Board has recommended a final dividend of S\$0.05 per share for the financial year ended 31 December 2021 to be paid on such date as may be determined by the directors.
+Subject to the approval of shareholders at the forthcoming annual general meeting, the Board has recommended a final dividend of \$\$0.05 per share for the financial year ended 31 December 2022 to be paid on such date as may be determined by the directors.